franciscpitthan/Methods_Quant_Fin/README.md

   Compilation of applied theory and methods used in quantitative finance, mostly with Python.
 By Francisco Pitthan.

   This is a repo for educational purposes, I plan to update it to cover materials about pricing, risk valuation, and forecasting.
-The topics are loosely inspired by Paul Wilmott's book *Quantitative Finance* and CQF's Program.
+The topics are loosely inspired by Paul Wilmott's book *on Quantitative Finance* (together with his 'baby brother' *introduces Quantitative Finance') and CQF's Program.
 It is suplemented by academic papers, topics covered in Yves Hilpisch's *Python for Finance* book, classes I followed at Coursera and DataCamp, and additional packages I've found useful.

   If you found any typos/errors, or if you have any comments/suggestions, feel free to reach me (franciscopitthan at gmail.com).